Interactive Urban Image

 The design of the Art Interactive gallery’s urban image, light control, ADA accessibility, and exterior exhibit system was the result of winning an open international design competition.

-The flexible design weaves color, signage, and poetically “interactive” elements - reflective film and movable drapery - through the facade windows and exterior space, drawing attention to the gallery in a subtle, but playful way which honors the rhythm of the historic building.
+The flexible design weaves color, signage, and poetically “interactive” elements - reflective film and movable drapery - through the facade windows and exterior space,

 The project was challenging because of its extremely low budget and unskilled volunteer labor, and very many restrictions: